20 Ways to Spend Quality Time With Your Preschooler

 20 Ways to spend quality time

-Here are 20 simple ways in which you can spend quality time with your child, by weaving these tips into your daily routine:
+Here are 20 simple ways for you to spend quality time with your child, by weaving these tips into your daily routine:

 - Create a rhyme to recite as your child brushes her teeth every morning.
 This will not only turn a boring ritual into a fun activity, but also help you bond with your little one.